wazzlecoin/core/doc/README.md

 Unpack the files into a directory and run:

-- `bin/bitcoinclassic-qt` (GUI) or
+- `bin/improvedbitcoin-qt` (GUI) or
-- `bin/bitcoinclassicd` (headless)
+- `bin/improvedbitcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoinclassic-qt.exe.
+Unpack the files into a directory, and then run improvedbitcoin-qt.exe.

 ### macOS